 Toy Story Land is one of Walt Disney World’s most impressively themed lands, and Slinky Dog Dash is the most popular attraction guests will find there.
 Everyone wants to ride this smooth, kid-friendly coaster that’s filled with little details to show that it’s actually a toy that Andy built (and customized) for his toys to ride in his backyard.

 If you’re looking for a few thrills, love to see familiar characters, and enjoy some solid ’90s nostalgia, this is the ride for you.

 Shrink yourself down to the size of a toy, and join us on our guide to Slinky Dog Dash.

 Description: Slinky Dog Dash is a smooth, easy to ride roller coaster with several small drops themed after the Toy Story franchise.

 After you board Slinky Dog himself, you’ll be sent speeding down the colorful track through Andy’s backyard.
 Along the way, you’ll run into a few familiar characters from the movie as you feel the wind in your hair.
 This coaster is more funny than scary, and offers some awesome views of Toy Story Land and Galaxy’s Edge.

-You can find Slinky Dog Dash in Toy Story Land.
+You can find Slinky Dog Dash right in the middle of Toy Story Land, across from Toy Story Mania.
+Once you enter the land, you won’t be able to miss the ride’s track.
 Here’s the location on the map.

 You can use Rider Switch for Slinky Dog Dash.
 Rider Switch is Disney’s system that allows guests with small children to take turns riding bigger rides, while another person/people wait with the little one.